 - Pain and suffering

-At the end of the day, there are several legal options available to eye injury victims, but the best chance you have at recovering the compensation you need to move on from a tragic event is a skilled and experienced attorney who can pursue all avenues of compensation.
+At the end of the day, there are several legal options available to eye injury victims, but the best chance you have at recovering the compensation you need to move on from a tragic event is a skilled and experienced New York eye injury lawyer who can pursue all avenues of compensation.

 Whether you were injured due to a negligent doctor or on an unkept construction site, the legal team Wingate, Russotti, Shapiro, Moses & Halperin, LLP, can pursue a claim for damages on your behalf to get you the money you need to recover from your injury.
 Our New York personal injury attorneys are devoted to pursuing compensation for our clients and professionally negotiating with insurance companies.
 While we can successfully reach fair and proper compensation in negotiations, we prepare for each case as if we have to go to trial and will leave no detail out of your claim.
 If you have suffered a serious eye injury through another party’s negligence, call us today at (212) 986-7353.